aurae-runtime/aurae/docs/stdlib/index.md

 The traditional convention that is meant to reduce the likelihood of future breaking changes and ease the creation of macros for generating code:

-- rpc methods (e.g., `StartWidget`) should have dedicated request and response messages named `StartWidgetResponse` and `StopWidgetResponse`
+- RPC methods (e.g., `StartWidget`) should have dedicated request and response messages named `StartWidgetResponse` and `StopWidgetResponse`
-- objects (e.g., `Widget`) should be embedded directly into their corresponding `StartWidgetRequest`, `StopWidgetRequest`, etc style methods.
+- Objects (e.g., `Widget`) should be embedded directly into their corresponding `StartWidgetRequest`, `StopWidgetRequest`, etc style methods.